Instagram posts with at least one hashtag receive 12.6% more engagement than those without, FACT.

 …so, here’s a really brief description of exactly what Instagram Hashtags are (and what they do):

 An Instagram hashtag is a label that categorises photos and videos.
-The hashtag adds them to a collection of other content (with the same hashtag) for users to find, explore and since a 2018 update, hashtags can now be followed too…
+The hashtag adds photos/videos to a collection of other content (with the same hashtag) for users to find, explore and since a 2018 update, hashtags can now be followed too…

-If you’d like to learn more Instagram strategies that will help you become discoverable and widen your reach, check out How to Increase Instagram Post Reach in 2019 (after you’ve read this, obv).
+BTW: If you’d like to learn more Instagram strategies that will help you become discoverable and widen your reach, check out How to Increase Instagram Post Reach in 2019 (after you’ve read this, obv).

 Instagram allow users to place a maximum of 30 hashtags on each post.
 You can also position them elsewhere as well (more on this in a few minutes).